If you want an effective upper body workout optimized for muscle growth, then you need to read this article.

 You want to move onto a horizontal rowing movement for your next upper body exercise.

-As noted in my back workout article, my personal favourite is the chest-supported row which will effectively target pretty much all of the upper back musculature.
+As noted in my back workout article, my personal favorite is the chest-supported row which will effectively target pretty much all of the upper back musculature.

 One study by Lehman and colleagues found that rowing movements provide similar levels of lat activation as lat pulldowns but more activation in other areas of the back like the traps and rhomboids.

-Therefore, it’s essential to include at least one rowing exercise in your upper body workout routine for both back width and thickness.
+Therefore, it’s essential to include at least one rowing exercise in your routine for both back width and thickness.

 I suggest using some form of a chest-supported row in this upper body workout because it helps minimize the involvement of the lower back – which as you’ll see will be heavily involved in the next exercise.

 Other exercises like the barbell row do have their place for back development.
 But given that research shows they elicit high lower back involvement relative to other back exercises, their inclusion in an upper body workout needs to be carefully thought out.

 Exercise 3 (Vertical Push) – Standing Overhead Press